Monday, January 20, 2025

 Madame du Barry, 1768-1774 / zoom

 The Marquise de Pompadour influenced culture brilliantly and foreign policy disastrously.
-The Countess du Barry is best known for crying, "Give my one more minute to live!" before she was guillotined.
+The Countess du Barry is best known for crying, "Give me one more minute to live!" before she was guillotined.

 Royal mistresses were necessary.
-Their presence encouraged nobles to remain at the extremely expensive, stifling court in hopes that their intrigues would lead to their candidate being chosen next, and distribute royal largesse to her clan.
-Plus, their extravagant spending made them lightning rods that drew popular fury away from the king.
+They encouraged nobles to remain at the expensive and stifling court, hoping to receive the largesse that the kings distributed through them, or to intrigue so that their candidate would be be chosen next.
+As well, their extravagance made them lightning rods that drew popular fury away from the king.

-• Marie-Antoinette's spending, elegance and leadership of fashion meant acting more like a favorite than a queen, behavior that led to her fate:
+• Marie-Antoinette's spending, elegance and leadership of fashion meant acting like a favorite more than as a queen, behavior that led to her fate:

 Zoom